Clinical-Genomics/MIP/documentation/README.md

 This will generate a bash script called "mip.sh" in your working directory.

 ###### *Note:*
-  The batch script will attempt to install the MIP dependencies in a conda environment called MIP_rare.
-MIP will install the following environments by default:
+By default the batch script will attempt to install the MIP dependencies in a conda environment called mip7_rd-dna
   * mip7_rd-dna

 It is possible to specify which environments to install using the ``--installations`` flag, as well as the names of the environments using the ``--environment_name`` flag.
 E.g. ``--installations emip --environment_name emip=MIP``.